Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 - 2025-11-11: Remove associated constant from Platform trait to allow usage of `mockall::automock`
 - 2025-11-11: Specify that not all statics will necessarily go in `UefiState` struct.
 Specify that the intent is to better organize the fields inside of the core, instead of having a core with 30 fields.
+- 2025-11-13: Updated the Platform trait to sub-trait (type association) the component configuration for better organization.
+Also mentioned that we may move additional grouping of configs the same way in the future if deemed necessary.
+Provided example.
+- 2025-11-13: Removed `UefiState` field from the title all together, and only used that as an example of where the dispatcher context will go.
+Further specifed that other statics will ultimetly go elsewhere
+- 2025-11-13: Expanded on safety regarding the static instance.
+Mentioned the `Self::instance()` is only to be used in efiapi functions.
+- 2025-11-13: Expanded on implementation example for converting the "efiapi" functions to using `Self::instance()` and described a method for making sure the efiapi functions cannot be called from within the core.

 ## Motivation